• Skip to main content

 Honestly, it’s not going to affect your results.

-Keto is about keeping carbs low, not fats at a certain number.
+Ketogenic diet is about keeping carbs low, not fats, at a certain number.
 Fat should be used as a tool to keep you full, not a specific amount that you need to hit each day.

 This may lead to poor food quality choices